 CMU Is More Than Engineering and Computer Science

 Carnegie Mellon does offer exceptional programs in computer science, engineering, and technology.
-But the university also houses top tier programs in drama, design, business, public policy, architecture, humanities, and the arts.
+But the university also houses top-tier programs in drama, design, business, public policy, architecture, humanities, and the arts.

 In fact, the College of Fine Arts is one of the most respected arts schools in the country.
-The School of Drama has produced award winning actors and directors.
+The School of Drama has produced award-winning actors and directors.
 The Tepper School of Business is highly selective.
 The Dietrich College of Humanities and Social Sciences offers strong programs in economics, psychology, and public policy.

 Looking closely at the breadth of CMU majors helps students understand that this is not a single-lane institution.
 The academic ecosystem is intentionally built to connect disciplines.
 That interdisciplinary culture directly influences CMU admissions.